Everest the Hard Way Trek

 - A trek to Everest Base Camp across the high passes of the Khumbu

-This superb trekking holiday makes a complete high-level circuit of the Khumbu and crosses 3 major passes to link the valleys of Thame, Gokyo, Khumbu and Imja Khola.
+This superb lodge-based trekking holiday makes a complete high-level circuit of the Khumbu and crosses 3 major passes to link the valleys of Thame, Gokyo, Khumbu and Imja Khola.

 Is this holiday for you?

 The majority of the time on this holiday you will be walking on good paths and yak trails, providing straightforward walking conditions.
 Climbing to cross the three principal passes on the circuit offers more difficult trekking conditions, mainly due to the relatively high altitudes.
 Crossing these passes will involve negotiating slopes of loose rock and scree.
 In addition the Cho La pass is glaciated and often snow covered.
-The optional walk-up peaks and viewpoints and the trek to Everest base-camp require no technical equipment or experience but each presents a challenging climb at altitude.
+The optional walk-up peaks and viewpoints and the trek to Everest Basecamp require no technical equipment or experience but each presents a challenging climb at altitude.
 In order to provide a comprehensive tour of the Khumbu, the trekking programme is necessarily ambitious and the high grade of the holiday reflect this.
 If the optional walk-up peaks and excursion to basecamp are not included (taken as rest days) this trip will be one or two grade points easier.
-Thi holiday should be within the capabilities of fit and active hill-walkers who have put in some extra training leading up to the trek.
+This holiday should be within the capabilities of fit and active hill-walkers who have put in some extra training leading up to the trek.
 It should be noted that trekking at altitudes up to and over 5000 metres is always strenuous.